Chaudhry Ghulam Abbas: Early life and career

-Chaudhry Ghulam Abbas was born in a middle-class Rajput family of Chaudhry Nawab Khan on 4 February 1904 at Jammu.
+Chaudhry Ghulam Abbas was born into a kashmiri family of Muslim Gujjars family to Chaudhry Nawab Khan on 4 February 1904 in Jammu.
+His ancestors moved from Jalandhar, Punjab during the middle of the 19th century.
 He graduated from the Prince of Wales College, Jammu.
 He received his law degree from the Lahore Law College and started his career as a lawyer in Jammu.
 He was offered a position of Sub-Judge but he refused to serve the Dogra Raj in Kashmir.

 He reorganized the socio-political organization Young Men’s Muslim Association, which was established earlier in 1909 and was the only platform that Muslims were using to raise their political voice in Jammu and Kashmir.
 This organization held some massive demonstrations against the Dogra rule.
 As a result, the Association became very popular among the Muslim public.

 To protect the rights of the Muslims of the Valley of Kashmir, another organization, All Jammu and Kashmir Muslim Conference was established.
 Its president was Sheikh Abdullah while Chaudhry Ghulam Abbas was elected as its secretary general.
 Later the organization was renamed as Jammu and Kashmir National Conference.
 But when Sheikh Abdullah developed his association with Nehru and the All India National Congress, Chaudhry Ghulam Abbas withdrew from the National Conference.
 Consequently, the Muslim Conference was revived under the leadership of Chaudhry Ghulam Abbas and Agha Shaukat Ali.

 The Muslim Conference demanded Kashmir affiliation to Pakistan on 19 July 1947.

 Chaudhry Ghulam Abbas campaigned for the affiliation of the people of Jammu and Kashmir with Pakistan.
 He arrived in Pakistan after the transfer of prisoners in 1948 when the ceasefire in the Kashmir conflict took effect and served the Azad Kashmir government till 1951.
 He presented the case of Pakistan in the United Nations along with Muhammad Ibrahim Khan when India took the Kashmir issue there.
 United Nations ended up drawing the cease-fire line to stop the fighting.